gmodena/tensor-fm/README.md

 The algorithm is described in http://www.csie.ntu.edu.tw/~b97053/paper/Rendle2010FM.pdf.
 For an higher level overview of the method see http://nowave.it/factorization-machines-with-tensorflow.html.

-This package is a port of the code presented in the blog post to Tensorflow 2.
-The goal of this project is to be and experimentation framework for different optimization strategies on classical ML models.
+This package is a port to Tensorflow 2 of the code presented in that blog post.
+The goal of this project is to experiment with different optimization strategies for classical ML models, and scalability of TF2 backends.

 ## Install